 Workers' Compensation (L&I)

-The Office of Human Resources provides the following:
+The Benefits Office provides the following:

-- Assist employees and supervisors with the incident reporting and workers' compensation claims processes
+• Assist employees and supervisors with the incident reporting and workers' compensation claims processes

-- Manage and coordinate documents and important information related to the claim
+• Manage and coordinate documents and important information related to the claim

-- Coordinate the return to work processes with the employee, supervisors, L&I, health care providers, vocational counselors and other parties involved
+• Coordinate the return to work processes with the employee, supervisors, L&I, health care providers, vocational counselors and other parties involved

-- HR manages the cost associated with the claim
+• Manages the cost associated with the claim

-- Manage the transitional duty program pertaining to modified duties in the workplace
+• Manage the transitional duty program pertaining to modified duties in the workplace

-- Manage The Stay at Work program: A financial incentive program that encourages Washington employers to find light-duty or transitional jobs for workers recovering from on-the-job injuries
+• Manage The Stay at Work program: A financial incentive program that encourages Washington employers to find light-duty or transitional jobs for workers recovering from on-the-job injuries

-- Provides workers' compensation resources and assists in answering questions
+• Provides Workers' Compensation resources and assists in answering questions

 How to File a Claim